The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 -

-London to Hoek van Holland by Rail & Sail starts at £55 per person each way, plus cabin.
+London or any Greater Anglia station to Hoek van Holland starts at £62 per person each way, plus cabin.

 Cabins start at £34 for a single berth cabin or £45 per cabin for a 2-berth, and are compulsory on the night sailing.
 For full details of fares and cabin types and costs, see the Stena Line Rail & Sail page.